-The Temple of Olympian Zeus took over 600 years to build, and when it was finished it lasted only 142 years before someone knocked it down again.
+The Temple of Olympian Zeus took more than 600 years to build, and once finished, it lasted only 142 years before someone knocked it down.

 The temple was begun by Hippias and Hipparchus — two brothers who ruled the greek city-state of Athens in 520 BCE, in the tumultuous years before Athens became a democracy.
 At the time, Athens was competing with other Greek city-states like Sparta, Corinth and Thebes to attract scholars and trade.
 To establish their city as the hottest thing in the Peloponnese peninsula, the two brothers hired the architect Cossutius to draft the largest temple in the ancient world.
 Intentionally laying out a floorplan that dwarfed the two most famous Greek temples of the day, the Temple of Artemis in Ephesus, and a temple to the goddess Hera in Samos.